Battle of al-Asnam

-The Battle of al-Asnam (Arabic: معركة الأصنام) was a military engagement between the Umayyad governor of Ifriqya, Handhala ibn Safwan al-Kalbi, and the Sufrite Berber insurgents led by Abd al-Wahid ibn Yazid al-Hawwari.
-The Umayyads decisively defeated the Berber army, saving Kairouan and Ifriqiya from the Berbers rebels.
+The Battle of al-Asnam (معركة الأصنام) was a military engagement between the Umayyad governor of Ifriqya, Handhala ibn Safwan al-Kalbi, and the Sufrite Berber insurgents led by Abd al-Wahid ibn Yazid al-Hawwari.
+The Umayyads decisively defeated the Berber army, saving Qayrawan and Ifriqiya from the Berber rebels.

 Background

 In 742 AD, a large two-Berber army marched to attack Qayrawan, one led by Oqasha ibn Ayub al-Fezari and the other by Abd al-Wahid ibn Yazid al-Hawwari.
 Urgent to meet Oqasha on the battlefield, Handhala dispatched an army of 40,000 cavalry led by a Lakhmite to meet Abd al-Wahid, and fought for a month before they were defeated and lost half of their army.
 Handhala defeated Oqasha at the battle of al-Qarn and executed him, but withdrew after suffering heavy casualties and prepared for Abd al-Wahid.
 In Kairouan, Handhala recruited the inhabitants and armed them, and raised around 5,000 infantry and 5,000 archers.
-Handhala also dug a trench around the city, and is said to have wanted to retreat and write to the caliph for reinforcements after seeing the size of Oqasha's army.
+Handhala also dug a trench around the city and is said to have wanted to retreat and write to the caliph for reinforcements after seeing the size of Oqasha's army.